-- Ticket Vending Machines (TVMs) Are available at all Metrolink stations.
-TVMs accept payment cards or cash. - Ticket Machine Devices (TVDs) Metrolink began transition to TVDs in spring 2020 with one of the first TVDs installed at the Riverside Downtown station.
-Metrolink anticipates installing TVDs at all stations by mid-2020.
+Ticket Machine Devices (TVDs) - Metrolink began transition to TVDs in spring 2020 with one of the first TVDs installed at the Riverside - Downtown station.
+Metrolink has completed installation of TVDs at all the stations.
 The TVDs dispense new paper tickets that contain a watermark and holographic security image to prevent duplication.
-The TVDs currently accept cash and card payments, but will accept contactless payment including Apple Pay, Samsung Pay, and Google pay at a later date. - Mobile App Metrolink Just Ride mobile app is available on both Apple App Store and Google Play.
+The TVDs currently accept cash, card payments, and contactless payment including Apple Pay, Samsung Pay, and Google.

+- Mobile App Metrolink Just Ride mobile app is available on both Apple App Store and Google Play.
 The app accepts payment cards, Apple Pay and Corporate Quickcards.
 Tickets are scanned directly from the app via a QR code. - Print at Home One-way ticket can be purchased via Metrolink's ticket portal.
 Users can buy tickets and push the tickets to the Metrolink mobile app wallet. - Pass by Mail and Outlets Metrolink provides forms to purchase tickets by mail.
 Forms must be received by the 15th of the month to receive the tickets by the 1st of the following month.
 Two ticket outlets are available for Riverside County line riders at LAUS.
-Tickets are available for purchase with personal checks at the outlets.
+Tickets are available for purchase with personal checks at the outlets